KDMG/covid19/README.md

 The [`/dataset`](/dataset) folder includes:

 * [`covid19-ita_dsd.ttl`](/dataset/covid19-ita_dsd.ttl): the Data Structure Definition of the dataset.
 Here, dataset metadata are provided together with definition of dimensions, measures and attributes.
 By extending the RDF Data Cube vocabulary, our representation of measures include also their explicit mathematical meaning, namely their calculation formula, according to the [KPIOnto vocabulary](http://w3id.org/kpionto).
-* [`covid19-ita-regioni_sample.ttl`](/dataset/covid19-ita-regioni_sample.ttl): a sample of the regional dataset.
+* [`covid19-ita-regioni.ttl`](/dataset/covid19-ita-regioni.ttl): the regional dataset (last update: 2020-05-29).
 Observations are organized according to the Data Structure Definition.

 As an example, the following observation describes the measurements taken in the Marche region on 1 May 2020.